addnab/docker-run-action/README.md

 ### Why use docker-run-action?
 - run on a privately-owned image.
 - run on an image built by a previous step.
-- run a specific step in docker instead of running it as a job.
+- run a specific step in docker

 ### Example Usage